ORG 1211 Organizational Theory and HRM

 - HRM and organizational performance

-In order to give the students an opportunity to indentify what they have learned, and what they need to improve on, they will be given previous examinations to discuss and give each other feedback on.
+In order to give the students an opportunity to identify what they have learned, and what they need to improve on, they will be given previous examinations to discuss and give each other feedback on.

 The course is structured as seminars, combining lectures with active dialogues.
 The course will combine text book readings with research articles.
 The lectures will utilize current business cases to illustrate main points in the literature.
 There are two mandatory assignments, one case based and one simulation based, which are designed to train the students in application of the theory to real situations.